Ready To Move Abroad?

 Culture in America

-• The US is commonly know for its fast food lovers.
+• The US is commonly known for its fast food culture.

 Education in America

 The schooling system differs from what we are used to in the United Kingdom.
 Education in America on average is longer.
-Compulsory education in America starts with Kindergarten at ages 3 until 6 until your child is 18.
 There are private and state schools in America.
-The decision whether to send your child to a private or governmental institution depends on the financial situation of the family.

 Removals to the USA

 By now, you’re ready to take on the challenge of an international removal to the USA.
-However, before you kick back with a well-deserved cup of tea, why not check out the pages linked below for more information about moving.
-In the meantime, we wish you a very successful move!
+If you’re left with any more questions please In the meantime, we wish you a very successful move!

 Frequently asked questions